ARUP-NGS/BMFtools/MANUAL.md

 bwa mem with the -C option, which appends the fastq comment to the end of the sam record.
 This trivially adds tags to all alignments for each read.

+####Alignment

 `bwa mem -CYT0 -t<threads> <idx.base> final_output_prefix.R1.fq final_output_prefix.R2.fq | samtools view -bho final_output.bam`

+####Rescue
 Because errors occur in reading barcodes, this initial exact-matching step is not completely successful in grouping reads from the same original template molecule.
 To account for this, an optional rescue protocol has been implemented.

 This rescue takes place in two steps -- first, a sort which groups together based on alignment signature, and second, collapsing reads sharing these signatures with similar barcodes into single observations.

-Alignment signatures consist of a read and its mate's alignment information.
+"Alignment signatures" consist of a read and its mate's alignment information, if paired.
 These can be grouped by start position or by unclipped start position.
-Unclipped start position is likely less sensitive to errors in the reads, whereas a bam sorted by signature using position can still be indexed for traditional use.
-Unclipped start position therefore requires an additional sorting step.
+Unclipped start position is less sensitive to errors in the reads, whereas a bam sorted by signature using position can still be indexed for traditional use.
+Unclipped start position comes at the computational cost of an additional sort but with potentially increased success in rescue.

 Because reads need both their and their mates' alignment information, including read length, the preprocessing `bmftools mark` is required prior to bmftools sort.